clemlesne/shopping-cart-devops-demo/README.md

   teams -- Sends message --> developers
-  this -- Informs about anormal activites --> email this -- Informs about anormal activites --> teams user -- Views items, adds items to the cart --> this
+  this -- Informs about anormal activites --> email this -- Informs about anormal activites --> teams
 ```

 ### Container diagram